CFPB Barred, For Now, From Naming Company Under Investigation

 Philadelphia (February 6, 2017) — A Pennsylvania federal judge on Friday ordered Google to comply with search warrants in two criminal investigations demanding the company turn over data stored on overseas servers, breaking with a recent decision in the Second Circuit over data Microsoft stored outside of the U.S. U.S. Magistrate Judge Thomas Reuter said that the warrants under the Stored Communications Act were legitimate because the invasion of the data owner’s property would not take place out of the U.S. — where it would be barred by the statute.

 UPS Faces FCRA Suit Over Employment Background Checks

-UPS was hit with a proposed class action in Florida federal court Monday alleging that it violated the Fair Credit Reporting Act by using background checks to make employment decisions without providing workers or applicants with the results.
+UPS was hit with a proposed class action in Florida federal court Monday alleging that it violated the Fair Credit Reporting Act by using background checks to make employment decisions without providing workers or candidates with the results.